rm-hull/langtons-ants/README.md

     $ bundle install

-The compiled javascript is already versioned in git, so start the appserver and browse to [http://localhost:9292]
+The compiled javascript is already versioned in git, so start the appserver and browse to http://localhost:9292

     $ rackup

-By default one ant is automatically created; Extra ants may be added by clicking on the canvas.

 Editing Code
 ============
-Don't try to edit the javascript - is compiled from ClojureScript in `src/ants/core.cljs` using Leiningen with the lein-cljsbuild plugin:
+Don't try to edit the javascript - it is compiled from ClojureScript in `src/ants/core.cljs` using Leiningen with the lein-cljsbuild plugin:

     $ lein cljsbuild clean
     $ lein cljsbuild auto